 (And look at all the gold frames – this could have been part of Monday’s post . . . )

 Being obsessed with white, my first thought was white paint for the wood but then I saw this image and it made me think that gray may be nice:

 I had the walls painted a very soft, light gray (something between the curtains in this room and the walls outside) so I think gray chairs could work really well.
 But then again, that might be too matchy-matchy so I will probably just go with white.

 Of course all this is if I can get up the nerve to paint these beautiful old chairs.
 (My mom is going to be horrified!)
-I just feel bad about painting antique wood furniture.
-I would probably have less of a problem if they weren’t family pieces.
+I just feel so badly about painting antique wood furniture.
 But for the sake of aesthetics, I think I can get over it(!)
 Does anyone else feel guilty about painting antiques?